Robin Finck

 Robert John "Robin" Finck (born November 7, 1971) is an American guitarist.
 Finck is the longest-serving touring musician for Nine Inch Nails, performing with the band from 1994 to 2000, and returning in 2008.
 With Nine Inch Nails, Finck contributed studio performances on The Slip (2008).

 Finck also was an official member of Guns N' Roses from 1997 through 2008.
 With Guns N’ Roses, Finck wrote and recorded on the long-delayed Chinese Democracy (2008), notably co-writing the song "Better".

 In 2020, Finck was inducted into the Rock and Roll Hall of Fame as a member of Nine Inch Nails.
-(Guns N' Roses were inducted in 2012; however, Finck was not inducted.)

 Career

 Finck grew up in Marietta, Georgia and played with several unsigned bands based primarily in the Atlanta area, including acts such as Prowess, Bat Your Lashes, Sik Dik (bandmates of which included Steve "Holiday" Childress and Michael Allen, currently of The Goodies and Greg Thum), and The Hookers.

 He joined Nine Inch Nails as part of their touring band in 1994–95 for their Self-Destruct and Further Down the Spiral tours following the departure of previous guitarist Richard Patrick.
 Finck appeared with Nine Inch Nails at Woodstock '94, and saw his first official release with them, the "Closer to God" single, released in 1994.
 Once the tour was completed, he took a job playing for the circus troupe Cirque du Soleil in the original tour of Quidam.
 In 1997 Finck signed a two-year contract with Guns N' Roses as the replacement for Slash (who had quit the band at the end of the previous year) and began work on what was ultimately to become the band's long delayed album Chinese Democracy.
 When the two years were up the album had not been completed, although the song "Oh My God" was released on the End of Days soundtrack.
 Whether or not Finck played on the song is in dispute; GNR vocalist Axl Rose says he did while Finck himself says he did not.